-Many initiatives are underway to strengthen Denmark's growing terroir awareness
+Many initiatives are underway to

-Terroir refers to the special conditions that give a food product its particular characteristics - the interaction between the soil, climate, genetics, production processes and the local food culture.
+strengthen Denmark's growing

+terroir awareness

+Terroir refers to the special

+conditions that give a food

+product its particular charThese conditions ensure

 These conditions ensure the slow growth of Danish crops and their intense flavour development.
 The Stevns sour cherry is one example.
 Growing under optimal conditions in southern Denmark, it is known as the Nordic grape due to its characteristic complex flavour.

-Both the climate and geographic location explain Denmark's many short, flavour-intense seasons, which the Danes look forward to every year.
+Both the climate and geographic location explain Denmark's many short, flavourintense seasons, which the Danes look forward to every year.
 Where else in the world, for example, does the price of the first new potatoes always hit the headlines?
 Depending on the weather, the Danes can usually enjoy fresh Danish strawberries for four to eight weeks.
 The same goes for asparagus, wild garlic, lumpfish roe, berries and apples, which all grow under favourable conditions in the Danish terroir.